preslavmihaylov/dotfiles/README.md

 Located in `tmux.conf`

 ### Bash options
-Located in bash\_aliases.
+Located in `bash_aliases`.
 This is the default user bash profile configuration used on Ubuntu.
 This might differ if you are using a different Linux distribution.

 If that is the case, adding this line to your .bashrc should fix it: